 Memorial Day Safe Driving Tips

 Memorial Day kicks off the season of road trips and is the first busy travel event of the year as many people take to the roadways for an extended weekend.
 Keeping you and your family safe on the road is our primary concern.
-Here are a few tips to help insure you have a great travel weekend:
+Here are a few tips to help ensure you have a great travel weekend:

 - Be prepared

-Make sure your take your cell phone and phone charger with you.
+Make sure you take your cell phone and phone charger with you.
 Also bring along your emergency contact phone numbers and a map if you are going in an unfamiliar area.
 Don’t just rely on your navigation system to get you where you are going.
 Bring snacks and water with you.
 Plan out your trip details and know where the rest stops are.

 - Make sure your car is in good working order

 Before heading out, check all exterior lights, fluid levels, tire pressure, wiper blades and tire condition.
 If you’re close to your oil change mileage, err on the side of caution and get your oil change before you leave.
-Also check your State Inspection sticker.
+Also, check your State Inspection sticker.